-It is also important to remember that in many restaurants, the server is required to "tip out" -- that is, to give a percentage of his/her total sales to cover tips for hostesses, bussers and similar service staff.
+It is also important to remember that in many restaurants, the server is required to "tip out" -- that is, to give a percentage of his/her total sales to cover tips for hostesses, bussers, and similar service staff.
 This happens regardless of what level of tip he/she received from you, because it's based on sales, not on tips.
 If you choose not to tip, the server still has to tip those other support workers.
-So by choosing not to tip, you may actually cost the server money from his/her own pocket.
+So by choosing not to tip, you will actually cost the server money from his/her own pocket.

 Canada is proud of its multiculturalism.
 This multiculturalism manifests itself in part in a great acceptance of differing languages.
 The City of Toronto, for example, publishes many materials in over 70 languages.
 Canadians are accustomed to speaking with people on a daily basis whose first language is not English, however, a visitor may need to be prepared to be patient and accommodating at times.
-For the most people will find little difference in word usage between the States and Canada.
+For the most people will find little difference in word usage between the United States and Canada.

-Francophone (French-speaking) Canadians can be very patient with visitors' poor French skills, but it is still best to make the effort to try to speak French.
-This is more out of courtesy or respect than effeciency.
+Francophone (French-speaking) Canadians can be very patient with visitors' (and Canadians) poor French skills, but it is still best to make the effort to try to speak French.
+This is more out of courtesy or respect than efficiency.
 Even if you think it's likely you're speaking to someone who can speak English, you will notice a very warm response to your attempts at their language, with plenty of help if you wish it.
 However, most bilingual people will switch to the language in which you seem to be most comfortable — especially if they feel respected.